justdev-chris/TransferNest/README.md

 # TransferNest

-A 24/7 file uploader.
-Made with HTML, CSS, JavaScript, and Node.js.
+**TransferNest** is a lightweight file uploading and sharing service built with Node.js and vanilla HTML.
+It allows users to upload files.